Zulaica Automatic Revolver

 The Zulaica Automatic Revolver is an automatic revolver of Spanish origin.
 It was produced for a very short time.
-The weapon was fed from a 6 round cylinder and chambered in the .22 LR round.
+The weapon was fed from a six round cylinder and chambered in the .22 Long Rifle round.

 Overview

 M. Zulaica y Cia., Eibar, Spain. began manufacturing 'Velo-Dog' type pocket revolvers in the early 1900s.
 In 1905, Zulaica patented an unusual automatic revolver silenced design, but few were ever manufactured and even fewer have survived.